 New Zealand Diploma in Engineering (NZDE)

-New Zealand Diploma of Engineering (NZDE) graduates are hands-on engineers who work in a wide variety of jobs at a technical level applying engineering practices and designs.
+New Zealand Diploma in Engineering (NZDE) graduates are hands-on engineers who work in a wide variety of jobs at a technical level applying engineering practices and designs.
 They are the engineers you will usually find building things (or managing the building process) and using current technology to solve the practical problems that arise when implementing a design.
 They often use their practical knowledge to suggest design improvements.
 Other roles that are often filled by NZDE engineers include computer aided design (CAD) drafting and management of construction sites.
 Very experienced NZDE graduates can also be found in more specialised and senior roles such as designing improvements to machinery used in manufacturing or developing high tech electronics equipment.

 The NZDE is a level 6 diploma qualification that is internationally recognised and takes two years full-time study through an Institute of Technology or Polytechnic (ITP), though it can also be studied part-time while working.